 Notices of those in the hospital, facing surgery, or of loved ones who have passed away should be directed first to the church office in order to be accurately recorded.
 Off-hour notifications can be made by leaving a message on the office phone, contacting one of the clergy members, contacting one of the office staff members, or by reaching a Lay Servant.
 Information should be specific with regards to urgency, dates, and times.
 Generalized comments made during the worship hour may be misinterpreted, or worse, lost.
 Best forms of communication are by phone call, email, text, or written note.

 The staff and leaders of the church will do all that is possible to be receptive to the spiritual needs of the congregation.
-Between the clergy, office staff, Lay Servants, and the Prayer Team, vital information should be forwarded in an expedite manner.
+Between the clergy, office staff, Lay Servants, and the Prayer Team, vital information should be forwarded in an expedited manner.